rogov-dvp/ChatBot-COSC-310/README.md

 Chatbot that discusses topics on Software Development Life Cycles.

 ## About the Chatbot
-This chatbot is developed in JavaScript!
+This chatbot is developed in JavaScript!!

 ### Why JavaScript
 Due to the small enough scale of the project, writing it in JavaScript provides us to